Skilteee/DiZO/README.md

 | step_size_projection             | 2.0/1.0  |
 | clip_range             | 0.1/0.2/0.3  |

 We have provided two additional log files ([DiZO](https://github.com/Skilteee/DiZO/blob/main/output-DiZO-SST2.log) and [MeZO](https://github.com/Skilteee/DiZO/blob/main/output-MeZO-SST2.log) on SST2) to verify that your code is running correctly.
-Results may vary slightly on different devices.
+The exact numbers may vary slightly depending on the specific devices.